AtalAkbari/E-Commerce-Database/README.md

 It was developed to practise creating SQL databases and transforming these databases into working web applications.
 The follow project was created using Orcale 11g, PHP, HTML/CSS, and Javascript.

-GUI can be viewed at www2.scs.ryerson.ca/~azakbari/database.php
-NOTE: Oracle 11g has been disconnected for security reasons